bostick/tabit-file-format/background.md

 > Tech details for those curious: The Tablature Area was built on PHP 5, which has reached end-of-life and is no longer available on modern servers.
 Getting it to work on PHP 7+ requires a lot of changes across the code base, mainly because they dropped the "mysql" extension (which was a very unwelcome surprise!).
 There may be various other PHP 7 or MySQL 8.0 incompatibilities which I haven't uncovered yet; each page will require careful re-testing before being made accessible to the public.

+UPDATE: On June 13, 2024, the [Tablature Area](www.tabit.net/tabs) is back up!

+> Wait, what?
+After a much longer than anticipated delay, the Tablature Area has returned!

+> There's still some more work to be done, however.
+Most notably, it is currently not possible to log in.
+> Consequently, functionality that requires logging in, like uploading or rating tabs, is currently unavailable.

+> 2024-08: Still at it!
+I actually didn't intend to go down this path at first, but lately I've been doing a lot of overdue internal reworking that would be harder/riskier to pull off with the site fully online and "writable".
+So, still not supporting logins yet.
+I don't want any potential data loss if I break things.

+> Phase 1 completed!

+> 2024-10: Finish line in sight.
+Almost have all pages working again...

 ## TabIt version numbers